Enhancing Automatic Modulation Recognition for IoT Applications Using Transformers: Transformer Architectures

 \subsection{TransDirect-Overlapping}

 The overall architecture of the TransDirect-Overlapping is illustrated in Figure \ref{fig_2}.
 Similar to TransDirect, the original I and Q sequences are segmented into shorter tokens of length $l$ through the use of a sliding window method in the tokenization module.
 However, unlike the previous method, this technique introduces an overlap between consecutive tokens.
 Specifically, the step size $w$ is configured to be \(l/2\), resulting in a 50\% overlap between adjacent tokens.
 This overlapping strategy allows for a more comprehensive analysis through the reuse of data across tokens.
 The sub-sequences for the I component are thus initiated with \( I_1=[i_1, i_2, ..., i_l] \), with the following sub-sequences such as \( I_2=[i_{1+(l/2)}, i_{2+(l/2)}, ..., i_{l+(l/2)}] \) and continuing to \( I_N=[i_{1+(N-1)(l/2)}, i_{2+(N-1)(l/2)}, ..., i_{l+(N-1)(l/2)}] \) and this segmentation approach is similarly applied to the Q component.
-Accordingly, the total number of tokens generated by this method is calculated as \( N=\frac{n-l}{w}+1 \).
-Despite a different tokenization technique, TransDirect-Overlapping retains the same Transformer-encoder module and Classifier as the TransDirect, offering an improved method for initial data segmentation.
+Accordingly, the total number of tokens generated by this method is calculated as \( N=\frac{n-l}{w}+2 \).
+Despite the different tokenization techniques, TransDirect-Overlapping retains the same Transformer-encoder module and Classifier as TransDirect, offering an improved method for initial data segmentation via a sliding window technique that ensures data overlap, thereby maximizing data utilization.
+Like the TransDirect tokenization approach, the output dimensionality of the tokenization module remains \((N, l, 2)\).
+However, TransDirect-Overlapping sets itself apart by increasing the number of tokens to \( N=\frac{n-l}{w}+2 \), while maintaining the embedding dimension similar to TransDirect.
+This dimension equals twice the number of samples per token \(l\), a feature unchanged from TransDirect due to the consistent number of channels (2), presenting I and Q components.